marcoinscatola/redux-saga-firebase-starter/README.md

 ##### (Note: this project is still WIP)
 This project aims to be a simple starting point in implementing redux and firebase in a react app.
 Redux-saga is used to handle side-effects.
 At this moment it's just a learning project but I'm hoping to make it into something that can be useful for people that are looking into adopting a similar stack.
-Even if not suitable for production, reading through the comments and the tests should give you some ideas on how to make your own implementation.
+Even if not suitable for production, reading the comments and the tests should give you some ideas on how to make your own implementation.

 ### Setup
 1. Clone this repo with `git clone https://github.com/marcoinscatola/redux-saga-firebase-starter.git`